Hilo-Hilo/system-monitoring-dashboard/README.md

-# System Monitoring Dashboard
+# NVIDIA Spark Monitoring Dashboard

-A comprehensive real-time system monitoring dashboard for NVIDIA Spark systems, accessible via Tailscale VPN.
+A comprehensive real-time system monitoring dashboard for NVIDIA Spark systems.
 This dashboard provides live visualization of system resources including CPU, Memory, Disk, Network, and GPU metrics, along with advanced process management capabilities.

+**Fully Generic & Deployable**: This repository contains no hardcoded values and can be deployed to any NVIDIA Spark system.
+All configuration is done through environment variables with sensible defaults.

 ## Features